 One of the most difficult questions that any equestrian will ever have to answer . . .
 “When is it time to say goodbye to my horse?”
 Sometimes it’s obvious; a sudden illness or injury that cannot be treated, or the blessing of a quick passing in the night.
 Most times, though, the decision rests upon us as horse owners to choose when to give our equine friends the gift of a tender release.

-Signs to Help us Know When to Say Goodbye
+Signs to Help us Know When it’s Time to Say Goodbye

 Get a Veterinarian’s Opinion